 Except for typing texts on your smartphone faster…

-Conclusion, saying tyo your new teacher freshly met that for you piano is a hobby and you don’t have to practice much and you don’t expect to be good at it, it is like saying to your french tutor that you don’t really want to speak french because you are not a french professional speaker!
+In conclusion, saying to your new teacher freshly met that for you piano is a hobby and you don’t have to practice much and you don’t expect to be good at it, it is like saying to your french tutor that you don’t really want to speak french because you are not a french professional speaker!
 Why taking french lessons then?

-So if you are interested about that two articles, there are the links for them:
+So if you are interested in that two articles, there are the links for them:

 Have fun and don’t forget, “playing wrongs note is insignificant, playing without passion is unforgivable!”.